rossprogram/rossprogram.github.io/counselors/index.md

 ## Compensation

-In exchange for six weeks of work, the Ross Foundation provides each counselor with a salary.
-We expect to offer a base salary of $4000 for six weeks of work, with opportunities to earn extra pay for additional duties as needed.
+In exchange for six weeks of work, Ross counselors receive a base salary of $4000.
+There will be opportunities for additional pay as extra tasks arise.